muhammadzubair112/Algo-trading-strategy/README.md

 ---
 **Note**

 This project is on hold until further news.
-The idea is to take it up again when I defend my PhD in June 2023.
+The idea is to take it up again when I defend my PhD in June 2024.

 Best,

-Alberto
+Muhammad

 ---